Knowledge & Innovation-driven Regional Growth and Smart Specialisation

 - (the list is to be continued)

-ARMIN MAHRFEDERAL MINISTRY OF SCIENCE, RESEARCH AND ECONOMY STANDORT@BMWFW.GV.AT
+ARMIN MAHRFEDERAL MINISTRY OF EDUCATION, SCIENCE AND RESEARCH STANDORT@BMBWF.GV.AT

 BMWFW WEBSITE - RIS3: STANDORTSTRATEGIEN FÜR SMART SPECIALISATIONHTTP://WISSENSCHAFT.BMWFW.GV.AT/BMWFW/FORSCHUNG/NATIONAL/STANDORTPOLITIK-FUER-WISSENSCHAFT-FORSCHUNG/